 - Consider if stronger controls are now possible

 Communication is key

-Once your risks are identified and your controls are in place, make sure you document them in an easy-to-understand manner in a hazard/risk register.
+Once your risks are identified and your controls are in place, make sure you document them in an easy-to-understand manner in a Site/Job Hazard and Risk Register.
 This summary of site hazards and steps taken to control them should be available at all times for PCBUs to use when inducting new contractors, sub-contractors or visitors to a site.
-A Site Job Hazard and Risk Register can be downloaded for free here.
+A Site/Job Hazard and Risk Register can be downloaded for free here.